 Sometimes as parents we need a little pat on the back and confirmation we’re doing something right.
-Well, the Intel Security Teens, Tweens & Technology 2015 research does just that.
+Well, the Teens, Tweens & Technology 2015 research does just that.

 Now in its third year, the Teens, Tweens & Technology research provides a gauge on the behaviour and opinions of young Australians and their online lives.
 This year, the research was extended to include parental options as well as our Aussie youth and tweens’ thoughts and aspirations for future digital higher education and potential employment avenues.

 So, first the good news from the 2015 study: the research shows parents are embracing the importance of their role in cyber-educating their offspring.